How Do You Prove Emotional Distress After a Car Accident?

 Deadline for bringing an emotional distress claim

 It is important to speak with an attorney if you may have a valid emotional distress claim.
 Like physical injuries, mental injuries must be brought before the statute of limitations expires.
 These are set by state laws and can be tricky to figure out if there are any special circumstances that apply.
-Missing a filing deadline can jeopardize your right to recovery, so seek competent legal analysis.
+Missing a filing deadline can jeopardize your right to recovery, so seek competent legal analysis from a team of New York City personal injury lawyers.

 What is my emotional distress claim worth?